oracle-livelabs/apex/event-mangement/1-create-data-model-using-ai/1-create-data-model-using-ai.md

 To create a data model with AI, ensure that you have configured Generative AI Service and enabled **Used by App Builder** (Refer to the previous Task).
 If a Generative AI Service is not configured, the Create Data Model Using AI option will not be visible.

+In this task, you will learn how to leverage Oracle APEX's Generative AI Service to build an Event Management Data Model without writing SQL manually.
+By providing simple prompts, you will generate database objects, refine them, and add sample records automatically.

 1. Login to your Application.
 On the Workspace home page, click **SQL Workshop**.

     ![select sql workshop](./images/select-sql-workshop.png " ")